flutter/website/src/docs/deployment/android.md

-Review the default [App Manifest][manifest] file, `AndroidManifest.xml`, located in `<app dir>/android/app/src/main` and verify that the values are correct, especially the following:
+Review the default [App Manifest][manifest] file, `AndroidManifest.xml`, located in `<your app dir>/android/app/src/main` and verify that the values are correct, especially the following:

 `application`